Photo by Framewerks from Wu Jiezhen & Jared Kong's wedding

 Photo by Kai Picture from Yvonne Khoo & Luca Tedde's wedding

-If she’s a big fan of flowers, consider dedicating your bouquet to her.
+If she’s a big fan of flowers, consider dedicating your bouquet (or another specially prepared bouquet) to her, like this Singapore couple did.
 You can accompany it with a little speech, and present it to her after.

 Don’t neglect your groom’s mum too though.
 Prepare a similar bouquet for her, and ask your groom to do the same, if he prefers.